ahupowerdns/phyprog/README.md

 1. Each sensor actually reports a Poisson distributed value, even if no particle passes by
-2. Particles are sometimes not observed, even when they pass close by to a detector - wiring for example might shadow the detection
+2. Depending on their path, particles can pass closer to farther away from detectors
 3. Detectors are not positioned perfectly or conversely, particles may bend a bit